google/pam-cryptsetup/README.md

 * Update cache if:
   * User is recorded in-cache, and password unlocks different slot than the one recorded
   * User is not recorded in-cache, and password unlocks a slot

+Password mode:

+* No action if:
+  * Old password does not unlock a slot
+* Update disk if:
+  * Old password unlocks a slot
+* ADDITIONALLY update cache if:
+  * User entry exists in a different cache slot compared to new crypt slot

+Note: While password mode will interact with the cache in some cases, it is not meant to be used in addition to authentication mode, and such usage is untested and considered unsupported at this time; you have been warned!

 # Building